lcdm-uiuc/info490-sp15/Week2/lesson2.md

 	- [4 Awk If Statement Examples](http://www.thegeekstuff.com/2010/02/awk-conditional-statements/)
 - Read more about the [Stream Editor](http://tldp.org/LDP/Bash-Beginners-Guide/html/chap_05.html) program.
 - Learn more about [Unix shell scripts](https://en.wikipedia.org/wiki/Shell_script).

+### Assessment ###

+When you have completed and worked through the above readings, please take the Week 2 Lesson 2 Assessment.